Oswald Couldrey: Extra curricular activities

 He was popular with the students of the college, and he made friends with all sorts of people in the town.
-He loved river Godavari and was a good horseman and was often seen riding his horse on the shore of the he river or at outskirts of the town leading into forests.
+He loved river Godavari and was a good horseman and was often seen riding his horse on the shore of the river or at the outskirts of the town leading into forests.
 Some young men of the town used to join him, among them Vadrevu Venkata Narasimharao and Davuluri Prasada Rao.
 He was a good swimmer and would plunge into the Godavari river and swim across it.
-He was also a great sportsman and encouraged his students to take part in many kinds of manly sports such as horse riding, swimming, excursions, mountaineering, cricket, football, Hokey and tennis.
+He was also a great sportsman and encouraged his students to take part in many kinds of manly sports such as horse riding, swimming, excursions, mountaineering, cricket, football, Hockey and tennis.
 He introduced the game of paper chase to be played in moonlight.
 Oswald Couldrey liked music, poetry, painting and fine arts and was himself a musician, poet and painter.
 He was soon attracted by the artistic aspects of Andhra culture.
 His famous drawing of 'gangireddu' (bullock play on a Hindu festival day) was published in 'Andhra Sarvaswamu'.
 Many other folk plays like puppet show, street dramas etc. He picked up lot of Telugu by careful listening of conversations, and folk songs.
 Hindu Theatrical Company used to send him complementary tickets for the dramas enacted by them.
 Couldrey gladly attended these dramas to make friends with the actors and Mr. A.S.
 Ram, the artist who used to draw scenery on the screen.

 Prominent contemporaries

-In those days joining Indian Educational Service (I. E. S.) was difficult and competitive for native Indians.
-Even then they were offered only junior level posts in the Colleges.
+In those days joining the Indian Educational Service (I. E. S.) was difficult and competitive for native Indians.
+Even if admitted, they were offered only junior level posts in the Colleges.
 During the times when Couldrey was Principal among those who entered I. E. S. and worked in the Rajahmundry Government College were S. Radhakrishnan who came there on transfer from Presidency College in 1916 in the Philosophy Department; Vissa Apparao in the Physics Department; and Vaddadi Subbarayadu in the Telugu Department who came there from the training college.
 All of them subsequently became famous and were well noted in their respective lines of specialisation.
 After he returned to England in 1920, Couldrey wrote to one of his erstwhile students about meeting his ex-colleague, S. Radhakrishnan in Oxford in 1927.
 Vaddadi Subbarayadu was a famous poet, he wrote Bhaktha Chintamani which went through eight editions by 1919.
 Vissa Apparao later became Principal of Andhra University College, Waltair, and also compiled and edited the famous volume of Thyagaraja kirthanalu in the edition of 1948.